Skip to content

 Curriculum Vitae

-Wendy Likes, PhD, DNSc, APRN-BC, FAANP, is Dean of the University of Tennessee Health Science Center College of Nursing where she leads academic programs, advances nursing research, and is an internationally recognized expert in the prevention, recognition, and treatment of HPV-related cancers.
+Wendy Likes, PhD, DNSc, APRN-BC, FAAN, FAANP, is Dean of the University of Tennessee Health Science Center College of Nursing where she leads academic programs, advances nursing research, and is an internationally recognized expert in the prevention, recognition, and treatment of HPV-related cancers.
 The common thread in her work is a commitment to developing and implementing initiatives that reduce health inequities, improve health outcomes, and enhance nursing practice.
+Dr. Likes was inducted into the 2023 Class of Fellows by The American Academy of Nursing in October 2023.

 A native and resident of Shelby County, Tennessee, Dr. Likes attained an associate degree in nursing from Arkansas State University in 1994.
-She earned her bachelor’s degree in nursing from the University of Memphis and three degrees from the UTHSC College of Nursing – Master of Science in Nursing, Doctor of Nursing Science, and Doctor of Philosophy in 1999, 2004, and 2009, respectively.
+She earned her bachelor’s degree in nursing from the University of Memphis and three degrees from the UTHSC College of Nursing – Master of Nursing Science, Doctor of Nursing Science, and Doctor of Philosophy in 1999, 2004, and 2009, respectively.